Friday, August 9, 2024

 Thus, divine command theory is simply inadequate.
 There are not enough commands in ancient lore about the gods to govern modern life, and there are too many divine commands in that lore that are quite simply morally wrong.
 Divine command theory cannot explain the wrongness of a divine command, but modern approaches to morality can.

 In the end, divine command theorists do not fully believe in divine command theory.
-They rely on something else to select from among the the set of all divine commands a smaller set which they treat as authoritative.
+They believe in something else, which they rely on to select from among the the set of all divine commands a smaller set which they treat as authoritative.
 This something else is their actual morality in a very important sense, and they don't get that morality from their allegedly authoritative text.
 There is no remark in the bible, for example, telling us to reject St Paul's lesson on women as teachers, nor a sentence advising us to reject Jesus' harsh view of divorced women.
 Something outside the text drives us to it.

 For more thoughts on the inadequacy of biblical morality, I recommend this video.